pololu/opt3101-arduino/README.md

   - `OPT3101Brightness::Adaptive` (255)
   Low brightness mode only works well for nearby objects (e.g. within about 10 cm).
-  High brightness mode works for a wide range of objects, but objects that are too reflective or too close can cause the sensor to saturate, meaning that it fails to measure a distance.
+  High brightness mode works for a wide range of distances, but objects that are too reflective or too close can cause the sensor to saturate, meaning that it fails to measure a distance.
   Adaptive mode automatically uses low or high brightness depending on how